 Now my book will be out in the world too, with thanks and guidance from a small press who saw something in the story.
 So today, I’m pleased to let you know, my debut novel, Blackbirch, will be released in 2020.

 **Update** Due to issues beyond my control, the deal with the small press fell through 6 weeks from release.
-The rights were given back to me and I self-published my debut novel, Blackbirch: The Beginning, February 2020.
-The second book in the series, Blackbirch: The Dark Half was released July 2020.
-Both have garnered multiple 4 and 5 star reviews.
-Books 3 and 4 will follow in 2021.
+The rights were given back to me and I self-published my debut novel, Blackbirch: The Beginning, in February 2020.
+The second book in the series, Blackbirch: The Dark Half, was released in July 2020.
+The third book, Blackbirch: The Ritual, was released in August 2022.
+All of the books have been a hit with readers, receiving multiple 4 and 5-star reviews.
+The fourth and final book will follow in 2023.

 — K.M.
 Allan